aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 ## Downgrading

 There may be situations when you need to downgrade, for example when you find a particular package to be buggy, but an older version is known to be okay.
-Tatin does not offer help here, you need to do this yourself.
+Tatin does not offer help here; you need to do this yourself.